The Progressed New Moon: Beginning a New Chapter #

 What the Progressed New Moon Represents #

+The Progressed New Moon signals the alignment of conscious direction (progressed Sun) and instinctual emotional orientation (progressed Moon) at the same degree.
 Like the monthly New Moon but on a vastly larger timescale, the progressed New Moon represents a seeding moment.
 The themes, intentions, and life directions that are planted during the years surrounding this event tend to unfold across the subsequent 14-15 years (until the progressed Full Moon), when they reach their fullest visible expression.

 How to Recognize It #